7 Steps to Determine ROI From Executive Thought Leadership

 Step 6: Optimize the conversion path.

 Is your audience landing on your website but then quickly leaving, clicking the wrong link, or ignoring your form?
-Tools like Hotjar show a heatmap of where your website visitors look and click.
-This type of information can help you or your team understand where your visitors are getting lost.
+Tools that provide a heatmap of where your website visitors look and click can help you or your team understand where your visitors are getting lost.

 Perhaps you need to refine your messaging or remove steps to get to your goal.
-Whatever it may be, the question is the same: How can you make it easier or more obvious for your audience to take the desired action?
+Whatever adjustment is necessary, the question is the same: How can you make it easier or more obvious for your audience to take the desired action?

 Step 7: Refine content strategy to optimize conversions.